LucasDelfino92/morrowindsharp/mw#.md

 [**Restocking Alchemy Essentials**](https://www.nexusmods.com/morrowind/mods/49232)
 Increases the availability of restocking Restore Magicka, Restore Fatigue, and Restore Health potions across Alchemists, Apothecaries, and Healers.
 Now these potions will be easier to come across for sale.
+- Check the following option in the BAIN installer:
+  - [X] 00 Core
+  - [X] 01 MWSE Poison Crafting Patch

 [**Silver Tongue**](https://www.nexusmods.com/morrowind/mods/49086)
 Enhances Speechcraft via new gameplay mechanics and UI elements.
 Now an NPC's Disposition, Admiration, Intimidation, and Taunt will be locked behind skill gates.